-Earnings per common unit have been computed pursuant to the provisions of SFAS No. 128.
-The following table provides a reconciliation of both the net income and the number of common units used in the computation of basic earnings per common unit, which is calculated by dividing net income available to common unitholders by the weighted-average number of common units outstanding during the period.
+Earnings per share ("EPS") has been computed pursuant to the provisions of SFAS No. 128.
+The following table provides a reconciliation of both the net income and the number of common shares used in the computation of basic EPS, which is calculated by dividing net income available to common shareholders by the weighted-average number of common shares outstanding during the period.
 During 2004, the Company adopted EITF 03-6 "Participating Securities and the Two-Class Method under FASB 128" ("EITF 03-6"), which provides further guidance on the definition of participating securities.
-Pursuant to EITF 03-6, the Company's Series Two Preferred Units, which are reflected as Redeemable Partnership Units in the Company's Consolidated Balance Sheets, are considered participating securities and are included in the computation of basic and diluted earnings per common unit of both Boston Properties, Inc. and the Company if the effect of applying the if-converted method is dilutive.
-The Series Two Preferred Units issued by the Company enable the holders to obtain OP Units of the Company, as well as Common Stock of Boston Properties, Inc. Accordingly, for the reporting periods in which the Company's net income is in excess of distributions paid on the OP Units, LTIP Units and Series Two Preferred Units, such income is allocated to the OP Units, LTIP Units and Series Two Preferred Units, such income is allocated to basic and diluted earnings per common unit computation.
-Prior periods of the Company and Boston Properties, Inc. have been restated to conform to the provisions of EITF 03-6.
+Pursuant to EITF 03-6, the Operating Partnership's Series Two Preferred Units, which are reflected as Minority Interests in the Company's Consolidated Balance Sheets, are considered participating securities and are included in the computation of basic and diluted earnings per share of both the Company and the Operating Partnership if the effect of applying the if-converted method is dilutive.
+The Series Two Preferred Units issued by the Operating Partnership enable the holders to obtain OP Units of the Operating Partnership, as well as Common Stock of the Company.
+Accordingly, for the reporting periods in which the Operating Partnership's net income is in excess of distributions paid on the OP Units, LTIP Units and Series Two Preferred Units, such income is allocated to the OP Units, LTIP Units and Series Two Preferred

+Units in proportion to their respective interests and the impact is included in the Company's consolidated basic and diluted earnings per share computation due to its holding of the Operating Partnership's securities.
+Prior periods of the Operating Partnership and the Company have been restated to conform to the provisions of EITF 03-6.
 There were no amounts required to be allocated to the Series Two Preferred Units for the three months ended March 31, 2005 and 2004.
-Other potentially dilutive common units, and the related impact on earnings, are considered when calculating diluted earnings per common unit.
-Included in the number of units (the denominator) below are approximately 21,638,000 and 22,092,000 redeemable common units for the three months ended March 31, 2005 and 2004, respectively.
+Other potentially dilutive common shares, including securities of the Operating Partnership that are convertible into the Company's Common Stock, and the related impact on earnings, are considered when calculating diluted EPS.